Our Thai pizza is topped with chicken, fresh vegetables and herbs with a sweet & spicy Asian sauce. It's a favorite in our pizza night rotation!

 Click here to PIN this Thai pizza recipe!

 Like many typical American families, pizza is absolutely one of our favorite meals.
 We're not pizza snobs, as we do occasionally turn to a frozen DiGiorno or a quick $5 Little Caesar's.
 But, we love a gourmet pizza even more, especially when it's homemade.
 And, don't even get me started on artisan pizzas!

-This is a new favorite to our homemade pizza rotation, thanks to Dax Phillips!
+This is a new favorite to our homemade pizza rotation!
 The first time I tried this recipe, I ended up making it twice in one week so I could have it again for lunch with a girlfriend.
 We gave our (total of seven) kids frozen chicken nuggets and fries, so we could pig out on the whole pie ourselves.
-Yes, we’re great moms.
+Yes, we're great moms.

 I prefer this particular pizza on thin crust, but it is just fine on regular pan crust as well.
-So, use your favorite pizza dough recipe (I have yet to claim a favorite thin crust recipe to share, so won’t link to any below).
+Use your favorite pizza dough recipe (I have yet to claim a favorite thin crust recipe to share, so won't link to any below).

 Thai Chicken Pizza

 - 1 batch of your favorite pizza dough (I prefer thin crust)